Automattic/wp-calypso/client/components/post-schedule/README.md

 `gmtOffset` - **optional** Number - Like as timezone-like manner, an offset correction will be applied if there is difference between the given gmtOffset and the user's gmtOffset.
 Ignored if `timezone` also passed.

+`displayInputChrono` - **optional** Boolean - True if an `InputChrono` (a React component that creates a Date object from a user-entered textual date description) should be displayed.
+Default: true

 `onDateChange` - **optional** Called when user selects a new date on the calendar.
 Passed a moment Date object.

 `onMonthChange` - **optional** Called when the user selects a new month on the calendar.
 Passed a moment Date object representing the view date for the calendar, which can be used to determine the currently-showing month and year.